-The iconic superstar Lizzo is a rapper, singer, 3x Grammy Award-winner, and now executive producer of her own reality TV show, Watch Out for the Big Grrrls, premiering March 25th.
+The iconic superstar Lizzo is a rapper, singer, 4x Grammy Award-winner, and now executive producer of her own reality TV show, Watch Out for the Big Grrrls, which premiered about a year ago in March of 2022.
 In addition, she’s filled with advice when it comes to self love and practicing self care.

-I got to see Lizzo in real life at the annual South by Southwest (SXSW) event in Austin, Texas a few days ago.
+I got to see Lizzo in real life at the annual South by Southwest (SXSW) event in Austin, Texas during the 2022 conference.
 She’s on a crusade to rewrite negative stereotypes related to body image, promote body positivity, and help people to accept and love themselves.
 She leads by bold, brash, outspoken example.
 And an infectious, joyful laugh.

 Self Care is Physical & Mental

 According to Lizzo, many people think self care means taking bubble baths and other care for the body.
 While she’s in favor of those, she says the “real work” is about liking yourself as a person.

 “It’s OK to practice radical self care,” she told the SXSW audience.
 “And you have to understand that self care is about self love, and how you feel about your body and mind.
 You have to believe ‘I’m valuable, I’m worthy.’”

 Lizzo believes we can reset our minds when we get comfortable moving our bodies and begin to feel at ease in our own skin.
 On a related note, her new series showcases “Olympic level” dancers competing with each other.

 For the show, Lizzo recruited plus size models and dancers with positive attitudes.
 At her SXSW talk in 2022, she made it clear that she won’t be making them feel bad through a series of progressive eliminations, as many reality TV shows do, and that the show will have a more positive storyline.

 Why Do We Struggle to Take Care of Ourselves?